Azure-Samples/azure-python-labs/2-vscode-django-postgres-dev-container/README.md

 # Developing a Django+PostgreSQL application in a Dev Container

-In this lab we'll use Visual Studio Code remote development features to work on a a Django+PostgreSQL application in a dockerized development environment.
+In this lab we'll use Visual Studio Code remote development features to work on a Django+PostgreSQL application in a dockerized development environment.

 ## Pre-requisites
 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop)